BillyDM/awesome-audio-dsp/PLUGIN_APIS.md

   - Platforms: Linux, Mac, Windows
   - Support: Supported by most modern commercial DAWs (with notable exception of Apple's DAW Logic) and a few open source DAWs.
   - Distribution - If you are distributing your plugin with the [`GPLv3`] open source license (or host VST3 plugins with your own [`GPLv3`] host), then you do not need to have a signed license agreement with Steinberg.
 However, if you want to distribute your plugin closed source (for commercial purposes) or create a closed-source host, then you need to get a signed [`VST3 License Agreement`].
     - Also note that Steinberg has a history of changing their license agreements for however they see fit (like they did when they stopped giving out VST2 licenses).
-If you want to ever distribute plugins commerically, I would advise to get a license agreement as soon as possible before Steinberg changes their mind.
+If you want to ever distribute plugins commercially, I would advise to get a license agreement as soon as possible before Steinberg changes their mind.
   - SDK download: [`VST3 SDK`]

 ## AUv2/AUv3 (aka AU or Audio Units, version 2 and 3)